reinderien/inspiration/readme.md

 ### Naïve

 The naïve (or brute-force) algorithm is the easiest to implement but certainly not the most efficient.
 It was the most popular (perhaps only?) algorithm seen in use at PyCon.
-It basically looks like:
+In pseudocode it looks like:

     for each of n! permutations of x: for each of the 4^(n-1) combinations of ƒ: